Winter-Reed Teacher Loan Repayment

 Initial Eligibility:

-• Hold a valid standard five-year Mississippi educator’s license.
+• Hold a valid five-year (standard or nontraditional alternate route) Mississippi educator’s license.

 • Hold a bachelor’s degree from a regionally accredited college or university.

-• Have undergraduate student loans in your name.
-Perkins and Graduate-level loans do not qualify.
+• Have postsecondary student loans in your name.
+Perkins loans do not qualify.

 • Must not be currently in default or delinquent on any federal, state, or local educational loan.

-• Must not have received funds from the Critical Needs Teacher Forgivable Loan Program, the William Winter Teacher Forgivable Loan Program, or the Teacher Education Scholars Forgivable Loan Program.
+• Must not have received funds from the Critical Needs Teacher Forgivable Loan Program, the William Winter Teacher Forgivable Loan Program, the Teacher Education Scholars Forgivable Loan Program, the Graduate Teacher Forgivable Loan, the Counselor and School Administrator Forgivable Loan, or the Mississippi Teacher Loan Repayment program.

 Award Amount and Length of Eligibility: